Home page

 Post your announcements, questions and answers Saudi Arabia

-Operating out of the ancient city of Jeddah on the coast of the Red Sea, the recently founded Saudi Geological Survey places the expertise of highly qualified geologists at the service of the general public as well as of private enterprise.
+Operating out of the ancient city of Jeddah on the coast of the Red Sea, the Saudi Geological Survey places the expertise of Saudi geologists at the service of the general public as well as of private enterprise.

 SGS AT SPOKANE CONVENTION